Shopify/hydrogen/CONTRIBUTING.md

 In both cases, the reference documentation is stored in the Hydrogen repo in `*.doc.ts` files ([example](https://github.com/Shopify/hydrogen/blob/-/packages/hydrogen-react/src/Image.doc.ts)).
 These files get compiled into JSON, which is then copied over to Shopify.dev.
 For more background about how references work, see Shopify internal documentation on “[Writing UI reference docs](https://shopify.dev/internal/development/ui-reference-docs)”.

 > Note:
 > A Pull Request is automatically created every night to sync the changes from the Hydrogen repo to the `shopify-dev` repo.
-Once changes are merged into Hydrogen, you should be able to see and merge the _newest_ PR in that repo; if there are older PRs, they can safely be closed as they are stale.
+Once changes are merged into Hydrogen, you can merge the _newest_ such PR in `shopify-dev`; if there are older PRs of this type present, they can safely be closed, since they're now stale.

 ### Generate the docs